polterguy/phosphorusfive/README.md

 3. [Could Managed AJAX Put Your Web Apps in the Fast Lane](https://msdn.microsoft.com/en-us/magazine/mt826343)

 If you wish to read these articles, you might benefit from reading them sequentially, to make sure you understand Active Events, before you dive into Hyperlambda.
+However, all of the above articles are highly technical in nature, and intended for system developers.
+You might still have good use of Phosphorus Five without being a system developer.

 ## License

 Phosphorus Five is free and open source software, and licensed under the terms of the Gnu Public License, version 3, in addition to that commercially license are available for a fee.
-Read more about our Quid Pro Quo license terms at [my website](https://gaiasoul.com/license/).
-The easiest way to obtain a license, is to simply purchase one through Phosphorus Five's _"Bazar"_.